calebwatt15/wattinfosec.com/content/attacking-json-only-sites-with-csrf.md

 Tags: WebApp Security, CSRF, Red Team
 Slug: attacking-json-only-sites-with-csrf
 Author: Caleb
 Summary: An attacker can still perform CSRF attacks against sites that only respond to JSON formatted text.
+By manipulating content-type headers, but keeping JSON formatted bodies, a browser will send a JSON-like request without a Preflight request.

 The Background
 --------------